-On April 29, 2020, the Commission authorized a General Lease - Protective Structure Use to John Perell and Kimberly Reed Perell (Item 53, April 29, 2020).
-That lease will expire on May 31, 2030.
-On February 26, 2021, the ownership of the upland property was deeded to Robert Paul Schleimer.
-In coordination with the Lessee, the Applicant is now applying for an assignment of the lease and agrees to perform and be bound by the terms, conditions, covenants, and agreements contained in the lease.
 Staff believes the Applicant is best qualified to be the lessee because they now own the adjacent upland and the improvements that are currently under lease.
-Staff recommends an assignment of the lease to reflect the change in ownership from Assignor to Assignee.
-The effective date of the assignment would be February 26, 2021, in order to coincide with the Assignee's purchase of the upland property.
+As such, staff recommends approving the assignment.
+The effective date of the assignment would be March 4, 2022, to coincide with the Assignee's purchase of the upland property.
 The proposed assignment of lease does not alienate the State's fee simple interest in the underlying land, nor will it permanently impair public rights.